 Scizor

-Scyther set the bar high in Kanto as a non-evolutionary ‘mon.
-It’s perfect, so why mess with perfection?
+Scyther set the bar high in Kanto as a non-evolutionary 'mon.
+It's perfect, so why mess with perfection?
 Well, Scizor is proof that you can still build upon seemingly perfect designs.
-Plus, the number of resistances this type of creature has outweighs the perils of the steel Pokémon weakness.

 Togepi

-It’s just a baby.
+It's just a baby.
 Look at Togepi, what a precious little creature that we all must protect as if our lives depend on it.
-As a baby Pokémon, it’s foolish to think that it’s going to set the world on fire in battle, though, in future generations, it does evolve into Togetic then Togekiss, the latter of which is one of the best fairy-types in the entire franchise.
+As a baby Pokémon, it's foolish to think that it's going to set the world on fire in battle, though, in future generations, it does evolve into Togetic, then Togekiss, the latter of which is one of the best fairy-types in the entire franchise.

-However, Togepi remains one of the best gen 2 Pokémon for a very simple reason.: it’s cute.
-We don’t need any reason other than that to show this precious little egg some love.
+However, Togepi remains one of the best gen 2 Pokémon for a very simple reason: it's cute.
+We don't need any reason other than that to show this precious little egg some love.
 According to its various Pokédex entries, Togepi is a kind soul who will share good luck with individuals when they treat it with kindness.
-It’s a joyous creature who wants to spread love and positivity.
+It's a joyous creature that wants to spread love and positivity.

 Wobbuffet